 ✅ Pro Tip: A little browning means more flavor—don’t rush the fry.

-- Use less liquid than the box: For the best stir-fry texture, cook 1 cup of broth with 1⅓ cups of rice.
-This keeps it a little drier so it fries better.
+- Use less liquid than the box: For the best stir-fry texture, cook 1 cup of broth with 1⅓ cups of rice so it stays drier and fries better.

-- Keep add-ins hot: Meat or veggies should be fully cooked and warmed before mixing in.
+- Keep all add-ins hot: Meat or vegetables should be fully cooked and warmed before adding so the pan stays hot.

-- Microwave frozen veggies: Peas and carrots work great, but heat them first-don't cook from raw here.
+- Microwave frozen vegetables first: Peas and carrots work great, but heat them before adding—don’t cook them from raw here.

-- Seafood swap: Oyster sauce is a great sub for sesame oil if serving with shrimp or fish.
+- Seafood flavor swap: Oyster sauce is a great alternative to sesame oil when serving with shrimp or fish.

 🍽️ Serving Suggestions